The short version

 - Page views — which URLs are visited, in what order, with referrer + UTM tags.

-- Scroll depth — fires once per page when a visitor reaches 90% of the page height.
+_gacookie so repeat pageviews in a session (and returning visits) can be counted as one browser.
+It is a random ID, not linked to your identity. - Scroll depth — fires once per page when a visitor reaches 90% of the page height.

 - Outbound link clicks — when you click a link to another domain.